-Developed by Princeton University, UNESCO-IHP and ICIWaRM, the AFDM and its country-level systems monitor and forecast meteorological, agricultural and hydrological drought at various temporal and spatial scales.
-It also has a multi-decadal, historical reconstruction of the terrestrial water cycle against which current conditions can be compared.
-In 2016 and 2017 alone, AFDM data and information have been used for:
+Developed by Princeton University, Princeton Climate Institute, the University of Southampton, UNESCO-IHP and ICIWaRM, the African Flood and Drought Monitor and its derived country-level versions monitor and forecast meteorological, agricultural and hydrological drought at various temporal and spatial scales.
+The monitor also has a multi-decadal, historical reconstruction of the terrestrial water cycle against which current conditions can be compared.
+AFDM data and information have been used for:

 Drought Resilience: Controlling for drought variables with the AFDM helped USAID establish that a) the overall shock exposure in Niger vs. Burkina Faso during their RISE study was due to insect invasions and food price increases, not climate; and b) their market-based interventions in the PRIME program in Ethiopia were effective.